 Facility Detail Relationships Window Using the Relationships window, you can quickly identify every relationship of which a selected Requirement element is a member and the partner element in that relationship, whether or not the relationship is visible in the current diagram.
 If the partner element is not in the diagram, you have the option of adding it.
-Traceability Window The Traceability window is a very useful tool in showing chains of relationships that include the selected element.
-The window can show, for example, that: • Requirement A is realized by a Use Case X, and • Use Case X also realizes Requirement B, and • Requirement B in turn is also realized by Use Case Y You can control the type and extent of these relationship chains.
+Traceability The Traceability window is a very useful

+Window tool in showing chains of relationships that include the selected element.
+The window can show, for example, that: Requirement A is realized by a Use Case X, and Use Case X also realizes Requirement B, and Requirement B in turn is also realized by Use Case Y You can control the type and extent of these relationship chains.
 As the system checks the connectors and partner elements of every relationship within the limits you impose, if you specify broader limits the system can take some time to produce the final results.
 Relationship Matrix The Relationship Matrix is a significant tool in mapping the relationships between the Requirements elements in a Package and other elements in either that Package or a different Package.
 Where a relationship is missing, you can add it; if an existing relationship is misplaced, you can delete it.
-Requirements tab, Properties dialog On the 'Properties' dialog for elements other than Requirements - particularly Use Cases - the 'Requirements' tab shows all internal responsibilities and external Requirement elements attached to the element.
-Scenarios & Requirements Window The Scenarios & Requirements window - as for the 'Properties' dialog - shows the Requirements and responsibilities of the selected element, and the scenarios and constraints under which the Requirements are being realized.
+Requirements tab, On the 'Properties' dialog for elements other than Requirements - particularly

+Properties dialog Use Cases - the 'Requirements' tab shows all internal requirements of the element (and, where an internal requirement has been converted to an external Requirement element, that element).
+Responsibiliti es Window The Responsibilities window - as for the 'Properties' dialog - shows the internal requirements of the selected element, and the scenarios and constraints under which the requirements are being realized.
 Validation It is useful to review the way that you have modeled your requirements, to check that they are correctly set up and connected to other elements.
 The Validation facility has a number of configuration options for validating various aspects of model development, as well as an option for specifically validating Requirements Management.
 This can reveal, for example, which of your Requirement elements do not yet have a Realization connector.